DaNy3LL/Win10-Initial-Setup-Script/README.md

 This is a PowerShell script for automation of routine tasks done after fresh installations of Windows 10.
 This is by no means any complete set of all existing Windows tweaks and neither is it another "antispying" type of script.
 It's simply a setting which I like to use and which in my opinion make the system less obtrusive.

-This repository has been originaly created as complementary to article https://www.dasm.cz/clanek/jak-z-windows-10-udelat-desktopovy-system (written in czech) which explains the respective snippets a bit more in detail.
-The article was last updated on 2016-08-15 and will not be updated further.
-All development and discussion has been moved here.

 ## Usage
 If you just want to run the script with default preset, simply right click on the *Win10.ps1* file, choose *Run with PowerShell*, and confirm execution policy change.
 Make sure your account is a member of *Administrators* group as the script attempts to run with elevated privileges.

 ### Advanced usage
 The script supports customized presets where you can specify which tweaks should be applied.
 You can either pass the function names directly as parameters.
-`powershell.exe -NoProfile -ExecutionPolicy Bypass -File Win10.ps1 EnableFirewall EnableDefender`
+`powershell.exe -NoProfile -ExecutionPolicy Bypass -File Win10Tweaks.ps1 EnableFirewall EnableDefender`

 Or you can create a file where you write the function names (one function per line) and then pass the filename using *-preset* parameter.
 Don't forget that the script will try to run with elevated privileges and will use different working directory, therefore use of absolute paths is recommended.
-`powershell.exe -NoProfile -ExecutionPolicy Bypass -File Win10.ps1 -preset D:\Install\mypreset.txt`
+`powershell.exe -NoProfile -ExecutionPolicy Bypass -File Win10Tweaks.ps1 -preset D:\Tweaks\mypreset.txt`

+I would advise you to add the parameters to the batch file, because I had problems when I tried to run the script directly.

 ## FAQ